seisatsu/NBCL/README.txt

 * There are no external dependencies.
 * No gratuitous configuration is required.
 * It's simple to use.
-* It's released under the ISC License for maximum freedom.
+* It's released under the MIT License for maximum freedom.

 Planned Features:
 * Non-option command line arguments.